Time Warp... and Weft (Part 2)

 I'll be writing up a vintage reference sheet to help you identify and date your finds.
 For now, my advice is to be inquisitive and do your research.
 Never hesitate to ask a seller how they dated their item -- they'll often admit they're trusting the word of the previous owner.
 Shopping online?
 You can always ask for additional images or information.
 No reputable dealer will be offended or annoyed.

-If there's a label, check the VFG's Label Resource and/or do a search on the company's history and trademark.
+If there's a label, check online vintage label encyclopedias and/or do a search on the company's history and trademark.
 A 1920s dress wasn't made by a company founded in the 1940s, no matter what the seller tells you.
 Similarly, you can't create a garment from fabrics not yet made, using technology not yet invented (that blouse with polyester lace is 1970s, not 1910s).
 Time, outside the TARDIS and our dreams, only goes in one direction.

 Finally, to familiarize yourself with the overall look and feel of your favorite era, refer to original sources such as fashion plates, reputable museums' images, and advertisements from the time in question.
 And read, read, read.